 The saying goes, cash is king.
 I suggest carrying some emergency cash and stashing it in different places in your belongings.
-Typically I keep about $200USD tucked away in various spots in my bags and on my person.
+Typically I keep about $200USD tucked away in various spots in my bags and on my person during an extended trip.
 When your card stops working in the local ATM’s, your wallet gets stolen or you simply get yourself into a tight spot you’ll be glad you did!

 Pack light for Travel!

 Do you really need that second dressy outfit?
 That third pair of shoes?
-The answer is no. Stop dragging along unnecessary items.
+The answer is no. Stop dragging along unnecessary items in your backpack.
+Pack smart with multifunctional travel specific items.
 Not only will it be faster and easier to pack or unpack and simpler to fit in the overhead bin on your flight but you went be left lugging it around when (not if) you miss that bus or tram.

 We all have good intentions of being able to recall names and places but that’s rarely the case.
 Bring a notepad and jot down people, places and things you want to remember, even better, use your smartphone and take a video,a photo or type a note.
 You’ll appreciate this trick when trying to recall your travels or tell stories at a later date!